uk-gov-mirror/hmcts.send-letter-service/README.md

 ./gradlew flywayMigrate
 ```

+## Onboarding new services

+Services team need to contact Bulk Scanning and Printing team to onboard their service.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details